 Canada's vast land mass makes for beautiful scenery and varying climate conditions.
 December, January and February are the coldest months and travelling can be difficult at times thanks to the occasional road closure or snowstorm.
 That said, this time of year is ideal for skiing, snowboarding and all your winter delights.

 June, July and August are the warmest months.
 They’re perfect for outdoor activities like rafting, hiking, camping and canoeing.
 Tourist hotspots and other popular places will be much busier than in other months due to warmer temperatures.
 While not typically as warm as the summer months, May and September still offer great conditions for travelling and sightseeing without the crowds.

 Many nationalities are able to travel to Canada without a visa, provided they obtain an Electronic Travel Authorization (eTA) before arriving.
 This includes citizens of Australia, New Zealand, the United Kingdom, Japan, France and many others.
 Like most countries, visitors to Canada must hold a valid passport with at least six months’ validity.

-Travellers who do not require a visa and are arriving via a land border (i.e. travelling from the US by road) do not need an eTA.
-They may, however, still need to present relevant documentation, like a valid passport and evidence of a lawful entry into the US.
+In some cases, visitors may not require a visa, for example, if you are a citizen of the United States.
+You may, however, still need to present relevant documentation, like a valid passport and evidence of lawful entry into the US.